-ACVP must examine only veterinarians who have a degree necessary for the practice of Veterinary Medicine from a veterinary college in a state, province, territory, or possession of the United States or Canada, or from an American Veterinary Medical Association-listed veterinary college.
+ACVP must examine only veterinarians who have a degree necessary for the practice of Veterinary Medicine from a North American, American Veterinary Medical Association (AVMA)-accredited or international AVMA-listed veterinary college.

-For all examinations, candidates must provide a photocopy of their veterinary diploma from a college fulfilling the above criteria.
+For the Phase I examination, candidates must provide a photocopy of their veterinary degree (degree, diploma, or certificate) from a college fulfilling the above criteria.
 If the original documentation is not in English, then the candidate must provide an English translation certified by an independent translation service.

-If a name change has occurred since the veterinary diploma was awarded, the candidate is required to upload a photocopy of any legal documentation attesting to this change.
+If a name change has occurred since the veterinary degree was awarded, the candidate is required to upload a photocopy of any legal documentation attesting to this change.

-NOTE: Candidates who began their standard or alternate route pathology training prior to April 2020 can submit a veterinary diploma from any veterinary college regardless of the institutional AVMA-listing status.
+NOTE: Candidates who began their standard or alternate route pathology training prior to April 2020 can submit a veterinary degree from any veterinary college regardless of the institutional AVMA-listing status.
 These candidates may be asked to provide documentation confirming their training start date.

-Criteria to Take Phase I Examination
+Criteria to Take the Phase I Examination

-- A candidate must have completed 12 months of in-person veterinary pathology training as described above prior to the Phase I Examination date and must submit a signed sponsor form attesting to that training with their application.
+- A candidate must have completed 12 months of in-person veterinary pathology training as described above, prior to the Phase I Examination date and must submit a signed sponsor form attesting to that training with their application.
 (See Application Section below.) - A candidate must complete the online application and pay the Phase I Examination fee by the application deadline. - A candidate must declare, at the time of application for the Phase I Examination, if they will be training under the Standard or Alternate Route for the Phase II Examination.